g0tmk/dotfiles-linux/README.md

     ./jetbrains-toolbox
     # Click icon in the top-right and log in (if you care about syncing the IDEs settings)
     # Scroll down to "PyCharm Community" and click Install.
+    # (Optional) you can install other jetbrains software (like CLion or IntelliJ) at this time

-    # Run it when install is complete (this command is aliased because pycharm needs a fake wmname)
+    # Run this command in a terminal when install is complete (this command is aliased because pycharm needs a fake wmname)
     pycharm

+    # or to run CLion:
+    clion

     # TODO: add instructions for configuring 'File->Settings Repository'
     ```